Skip to product information

 Art Deco Grandeur Through a Plastic Lens

-his is one of two images I created of the Chicago Board of Trade Building during a walking tour of the city—my camera of choice: a simple plastic Holga loaded with 120-size black and white film.
-While I initially scanned the negative in grayscale, I ultimately returned to a warm sepia tone for the final image.
-It just felt right—echoing both the building’s Art Deco elegance and the vintage spirit of early 20th-century Chicago.
+This is one of two images I made of the Chicago Board of Trade Building during a walking tour of the city—using a simple plastic Holga camera loaded with medium-format black and white film.

 A Towering Symbol of Chicago’s Financial History

-Rising at 141 West Jackson Boulevard, this architectural icon was designed by Holabird & Root and completed in 1930.
-At 605 feet tall, it’s crowned with a 31-foot statue of Ceres, Roman goddess of agriculture—a nod to the Board’s historic role in the commodities market.
-Sculptural flourishes by Alvin Meyer add classical detail to its monumental form.
+Located at 141 West Jackson Boulevard, the building was designed by Holabird & Root and completed in 1930.
+Rising 605 feet above the street, it is crowned by a 31-foot statue of Ceres, the Roman goddess of agriculture—an emblem of the commodities trading that once defined the institution.

 Capturing Presence with a Lo-Fi Camera